easyt0re/piecewiseLinearModel/README.md

 thus, these changes were saved in the new version of *disturbTest.slx*.

 ## misc
-- updated all the controllers in *disturbTest.slx* to have encoders (quantizater + zero-order hold) and kept the name. the old version was saved as *disturbTest_bak.slx* for backup and quick roll-back.
+- updated all the controllers in *disturbTest.slx* to have encoders (quantizer + zero-order hold) and kept the name. the old version was saved as *disturbTest_bak.slx* for backup and quick roll-back.

 - corresponding to the adoption of the encoder model, the way to plot joint angles in *plotScript.m* was also updated.